aparnakhadatkar/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Labs/M08-Unit 3 Monitor a load balancer resource using Azure Monitor.md

 1. You will be prompted to provide an Admin password.
 Provide Admin password Password: **Pa55w.rd!!**

-   > **Note:** This will take several minutes to deploy.
+   > **Note:** This will take several minutes to deploy and and you will be prompted to provide password for three times for
+    each VM deployment.
 When deployment completed, close the powershell.

 ### Task 7: Add VMs to the backend pool